AdamKlesc/capstone/README.md

 ## Problem Statement

-Can I reasonably predict the results of NBA games from the back-half of a season from the opening half of the season?
+Can I predict the results of NBA games from the back-half of a season from the opening half of the season?

+Most NBA ML predictors use a plethora of data to predict on a limited test set, I wanted to see if I could create a predictor that could eclipse the baseline and reach an r2 score of 60+ percent.

+Most NBA ML predictors use a variation of ELO rankings to judge team performance, I want to include that in my data as well and judge it's correlation with team performance both offensively and defensively.

 ### Project Goal:

-1. Create a model that successfully predicts NBA games above a baseline of 0.68 when given a variety of statistical features.
+1. Create a model that successfully predicts NBA games above 0.6 r2 score when given a variety of statistical features.

 2. From the data and these models, what differences can we infer between the first-half of a given NBA season and the second-half?

+3. Find out the effects of ELO on NBA statistical performance

+4. Attach an ELO column to the dataframe

 ### Project Hypothesis:

 Using features such as ELO and home/away records, I should be able to capture the data above the baseline and near the 0.60 mark.
 I don't suspect my project to come anywhere close to prediction levels of similar models that had more training data, but if I could get a model that consistently predicts upwards of >0.5 on a model for each of the six seasons.

 I believe that the information gathered on the first half of the season should be enough to decide which team performs well and which team doesn't.
 The changes from injuries and fluctuations in roster through trades should be accounted for because I would not be using seasonal data up to that point but rather average data from the last 10 games which should account for any dips or bumps in form.
-I hypothesize that throughout the EDA process and modelling
+I hypothesize that throughout the EDA process and modeling that the features and key variables will be distributed normally and not have any severe differences.

 ## Executive Summary:

 For this project, the main dataset was created by parsing HTML pages from basketball-reference.com.
 I created two functions, one that scraped box-scores of individual game pages and one that scraped schedule pages, these two functions used together were able to gather 6 seasons of box score data of each individual game.
 After scraping and cleaning this data, I added numerous features in an effort to improve the available feature set which were comprised of columns from the box score and advanced box score pages, one of these features being ELO which was then used to create home odds and probabilities.
 After this stage, we started using models and performing EDA simultaneously, trying to figure out what the first half of the season was telling us relative to second half performance and if we even can model it.
 Alongside this, I wanted to test the correlation of ELO and prominent box score features such as defensive rating, offensive rating, points scored, and opponent points scored.
 I found that all four of those features are highly correlated to ELO using joint-plots and teams that were offensively successful generally had higher ELOs.
 The distributions for prominent featurs such as ELO, offensive rating, defensive rating, points scored, and points conceded were normal and in no way skewed to either direction, ELO was the feature that had the most variance when looking at the features during modeling.
-The modeling stage so far has been disappointing, but we are still in the early stages of modeling.
-That being said, both using PCA and not using PCA to limit features, it has consistently produced low scores.
+The modeling stage has been disappointing.
+Both using PCA and not using PCA to limit features, it has consistently produced low scores.
 It is likely in this case, that in order for a good NBA model to work, the training data size has to be larger even when only predicting for a half season.
 The evidence for this is other NBA predictors using similar features and getting better results due to larger training data size.

 ## Data Sources